netsampler/goflow2/compose/kcg/README.md

 Zookeeper coordinates Kafka and can also be used by Clickhouse to ensure replication.
 Prometheus scrapes the metrics of the collector.
-Clickhouse consumes from Kafka, stores raw data and aggregates over specific columns using `MATERIALIZED TABLES` and `VIEWS` defined in a [schema file](../compose/clickhouse/create.sh).
+Clickhouse consumes from Kafka, stores raw data and aggregates over specific columns using `MATERIALIZED TABLES` and `VIEWS` defined in a [schema file](./clickhouse/create.sh).

-Youj can visualize the data in Grafana (credentials: admin/admin) with the pre-made dashboards.
+You can visualize the data in Grafana at http://localhost:3000 (credentials: admin/admin) with the pre-made dashboards.